-- 23. Notice that the "petals" that make up the Spirograph figures considered in Investigations Investigation 17 Investigation 22 are drawn in order, one after another, in a circular order and the figure is complete after one full rotation of petals have been generated.
-Using the inside of the figure, describe the Spirograph figures whose petals are generated in this same way and identify explicitly the wheels that would be necessary to make each of them. - 24.
-Explain physically why the curve resulting from using Spirograph ring and wheel 16 is, except perhaps its overall size, the exact same curve that is generated by an online script when the ring has inner radius 96 and the moving wheel has radius 16.
+- 23. Notice that the "petals" that make up the Spirograph figures considered in Investigations Investigation 17 - Investigation 22 are drawn in order, one after another, in a circular order and the figure is complete after one full rotation of petals have been generated.
+Using the inside of the (1)/(1) ring, describe the Spirograph figures whose petals are generated in this same way and identify explicitly the wheels that would be necessary to make each of them. - 24.
+Explain physically why the curve resulting from using Spirograph ring (96) and wheel (16) is, except perhaps its overall size, the exact same curve that is generated by an online script when the ring has inner radius 96 and the moving wheel has radius 16.